ctron/osgi-dp/src/site/markdown/usage.md

 Adding the `build` goal to an `eclipse-plugin` type project will create a DP based on the current bundle.
 No dependencies will be added, unless they are adding using the "additional dependencies" feature.

-### Maven Bundle Plugin

-Adding the `build` goal to an `bundle` type project (maven-bundle-plugin) will create a DP like using the `eclipse-plugin` target.
-Only it is not possible to use a qualified filename as output.